SAtyayu/website/README.md

-# website
+# Learteractive
-website
 Interactive Learning Experience
 Description
-A simple and interactive learning platform designed for hackathons.
+A simple and interactive learning platform .
 Users can engage with lessons, quizzes, and hands-on exercises that make learning more fun and memorable.
-The project focuses on interactivity over complexity, providing an immediate, engaging experience.
+The project focuses on interactivity over complexity, providing an immediate, engaging experience.With great visuals and use interface this projects helps others to learn.

 Features
 Interactive quizzes with instant feedback